iii0fri0iii/Java-Python-Experience/README.md

 4. Random sentences generating

 ### Test it!
-1. Ran the Python file
+1. Run the Python file
 2. It will give you an example of program use with 2-grams and provided database file with German sentences

 ## Python.
 Restaurant Search using NLP